Table of Contents

 One of the most common small business mistakes is not classifying your business properly.
 This can lead to paying higher taxes than necessary.

-C-corporations’ profits, on the other hand, are subject to corporate income tax.
-While the corporate tax isn’t as high as it used to be (now 21%), it’s added to all business income before it gets passed on to owners, called shareholders.
-When profits are distributed to owners, they are taxed again as personal income.
-This is something you’ll want to consider when choosing your business structure.
+C corporations’ profits, on the other hand, are subject to corporate income tax.
+While the corporate tax isn’t as high as it used to be (now 21%), it’s applied to all business income and then the remainder gets passed on to owners, called shareholders.

 Recommended: How Much Can a Small Business Make Before Paying Taxes?

-2. Researching Tax Credits
+2. Understand Tax Obligations

 Some business tax credits you may be able to take advantage of include:

-• Research and Development (R&D) Credit: If your company is engaged in any R&D for a new product or manufacturing process, or for improving a product’s quality, then you may qualify for this business tax credit.
+• Research and development (R&D) credit: If your company is engaged in any R&D for a new product or manufacturing process, or for improving a product’s quality, then you may qualify for this business tax credit.

-• Empowerment Zone Employment Credit: This credit offers a significant tax benefit to companies that hire and retain employees living within empowerment zones, or distressed areas.
+• Empowerment zone employment credit: This credit offers a significant tax benefit to companies that hire and retain employees living within empowerment zones, or distressed areas.
 Eligible businesses can receive a wage credit of up to $3,000 per year for each qualified zone employee.
 This credit is set to expire on December 31, 2025.

 As a small business, many of your expenses are deductible, which means they can be used to lower your taxable income.
 To be deductible, however, a business expense must be both ordinary (meaning common in your industry) and necessary, according to the IRS.
 Here are a few you may be able to take advantage of.

 • Business meals: As a small business, you can deduct 50% of food and drink purchases that are related to your business for 2024.
 Most entertainment expenses are not deductible.
-However, food you supply for employee events, such as holiday parties and team-building events are generally 100% deductible.
+However, food you supply for employee events, such as holiday parties and team-building events, are generally 100% deductible.

 • Work-related travel expenses: You may be able to deduct all expenses related to business travel if the trip took you away from home and was necessary for your business.
 This can include airfare, hotels, rental car expenses, tips, dry cleaning, meals, and more.